wlg1/wlg1.github.io/notion/expms/Experimental Records/Apart Project- Shared Circuits/Outline Plan.md

 justify these reason with a sentence of why they bolster evidence; use comparison to simialr but diff technq from other papers

-- Finish by Week 1:
+- Finish by Week 1, 10/3: Find common circuits for more numerical tasks (not just seq cont)
+    - Compare w/ Greater-than, less-than
+        - Use ACDC for greater-than
+    - Compare w/ Mod
-    - Path Patching on all sequence types
+    - Path Patching on multiple sequence types
-- Finish by Week 2:
+- Finish by Week 2, 10/10:
-    -
+    - Run on GPT-Neo and LLaMA 2
-- Finish by Week 3:
+- Finish by Week 3, 10/16 8am:
     -

 Get GPT4 EDA to review paper